alireza787b/mavlink-anywhere/README.md

 # MAVLinkAnywhere

 MAVLinkAnywhere is a general-purpose project that enables MAVLink data streaming to both local endpoints and remote locations over the internet.
-This project provides comprehensive scripts to install and configure `mavlink-router` on companion computers (Raspberry Pi, Jetson, etc.). `mavlink-router` is a powerful application that routes MAVLink packets between various endpoints, including UART, UDP, and TCP, making it ideal for UAV and drone communication systems.
+This project provides simplified scripts to install and configure `mavlink-router` on companion computers (Raspberry Pi, Jetson, etc.). `mavlink-router` is a powerful application that routes MAVLink packets between various endpoints, including UART, UDP, and TCP, making it ideal for MAVLink based UAV (PX4, Ardupilot, etc.) and drone communication systems.

 ## Prerequisites